bahrus/json-merge/README.md

 </xtal-insert-json>
 <my-grid grid-options="[[employeeGridData]]"></my-grid>
 ```

+If you are not using Polymer, you can attach an event handler to the xtal-insert-json for event "merged-prop-changed" and add some boilerplate code to do the same thing.
+However, xtal-merge-json provides some simpler ways of passing gthe data on.

 Here's why I like to keep this trio of tags (data retrieval, data merge, grid) cozily next to eachother: